Pradumnasaraf/DevOps/docs/kubernetes/introduction.md

 A Job creates one or more pods and ensures that a specified number of them successfully terminate.
 As pods successfully complete, the Job tracks the successful completions.
 When a specified number of successful completions is reached, the task (ie, Job) is complete.
 Deleting a Job will clean up the pods it created.

+It might look similar to Pod, but the main difference is that it runs to completion and have certain features like `parallelism`, `completions`, `activeDeadlineSeconds`, `backoffLimit`, etc. In easy way we can say it is a higher level of abstraction than Pods.
 ```yaml
 apiVersion: batch/v1
 kind: Job